 Knowing what can alter your milk production will put the power back into your hands.
 By knowing what can affect production, you can stay on track, especially during difficult times.

-Having an underactive or overactive thyroid can cause less milk, as can breast surgeries, birth control methods, medications, herbs, and not pumping or breastfeeding frequently enough.
+Having an underactive or overactive thyroid can cause less milk, as can breast surgeries, poly-cystic ovary syndrome, birth control methods, medications, herbs, and not pumping or breastfeeding frequently enough.

 9. Don’t Forget to Relax

-- Listening to calming music (or an audio galactogogue)
+- Listening to calming music (or an audio galactagogue)

 - Creating my own favorite pumping spot that I would return to each time to pump

 - Making sure I was seated in an ergonomic way (having a comfortable chair that will allow you to lean forward is a must)

 - Preparing a snack before I started, so I wouldn’t have to be disturbed when I was in the zone